wynss/dashy/README.md

 def some_callback_func(...):
   ...
 ```
 Dashy also assume an implicit order of the decorator arguments which is, inputs -> outputs -> states.
-Which is handy for really simple callbacks like
+This is handy for simple callbacks like
 ```python
 # callback taking buttons clicks as input and outputs 'children' to 'container'
 @app.cb(('btn-1', 'n_clicks'), ('container', 'children'))